 - ESC workshop planners and speakers.

-- Access to best practices, metrics, and other ESPC tools, such as:
+- Access to best practices, metrics, and other GESPC tools, such as:

-- On-line state specific and national ESPC metrics;
+- On-line state specific and national GESPC metrics;

 - Model RFPs and other documents customized for your state